janwilmans/nullptr/_posts/2018-02-08-some-pointers-on-references.md

     }

+As a sidenote, the GSL has three options to handle contract violations:

+1. GSL_TERMINATE_ON_CONTRACT_VIOLATION: std::terminate will be called (default)
+2. GSL_THROW_ON_CONTRACT_VIOLATION: a gsl::fail_fast exception will be thrown
+3. GSL_UNENFORCED_ON_CONTRACT_VIOLATION: nothing happens

-This has two advantages; first of all it makes explicit that the argument is not optional and second, gsl-aware static analysis tools can use the type information to give better diagnostic messages.
+This **gsl::not_null<foo></foo>** has two advantages; first of all it makes explicit that the argument is not optional and second, gsl-aware static analysis tools can use the type information to give better diagnostic messages.
 However, there is still no expression of ownership, so we might write:

     void Func(Foo& foo, int x)
     {